ubility-idp/ubility-idp/README.md

 ## 🚀 Getting Started

-How to install Ubility IDP on a virtual machine
+How to install OpenOps on a virtual machine

 ### Prerequisites